openstax/oer.exports/README.md

 ## Install Fonts

+These are the fonts used in generating the PDF and EPUB files.
+Prince uses TTF and OTF fonts (not Type-1 fonts which are used in newer systems).
-The styles used in these books use openly licensed fonts found in Ubuntu.
-The fonts can be found at http://mountainbunker.org/~ew2/fonts/truetype-open-fonts.zip
+Many are openly licensed fonts found in Ubuntu.
+Some fonts can be found at http://mountainbunker.org/~ew2/fonts/truetype-open-fonts.zip

+* `URW Palladio L`: http://svn.ghostscript.com/ghostscript/trunk/ghostpdl/urwfonts/ (download all 4 variants)

+To test that the TTF/OTF (note Type-1) fonts were installed, run the following and verify there are no differences:

+    prince -v -o /dev/null ./test-fonts.html 2>&1 | diff test-fonts.out -

 # Generate Books